 •• “What I have” — An important mindset: We do havespiritual callings, giftings, ministries.

-• A very mature man of God once said, in reference to being used in our spiritual gifts, “It takes realizing who we are in Christ.”
+• A very mature man of God once said to me, in reference to being used in our spiritual gifts, “It takes realizing who we are in Christ.”
 Not in ourselves, of course.
 But we are something, and we have spiritual gifts, in Christ!

 •• “I give you...” — without this proper, other-centered motive, the whole process of spiritual gifts and ministries breaks down.
 God gives spiritual gifts to us so that we may minister them for the benefit of others.